christianvoigt/argdown/docs/guide/creating-statement-and-argument-nodes.md

 The Argdown parser supports several different general methods to exlude equivalence classes from the selection.
 You can change the method used by choosing a `statementSelectionMode` in the selection settings.
 This section describes the different modes currently supported.

 :::tip Managing complexity in your map
 In contrast to arguments, not all preselected and connected equivalence classes will appear as statement nodes in the map.
 While you can easily change this behaviour, it is quite important to keep the number of statement nodes in your map as low as possible.

 If you include all statements of a a complex debate as nodes in your map, it will become overcrowded and readers will have difficulty to stay orientated.
 Choosing which statements you visualize as nodes in your map is a crucial method of managing complexity.
 :::

-In three special cases, any of the modes described further below will __not__ exclude equivalence classes:
+In three special cases, any of the modes described further below will **not** exclude equivalence classes:

 :::definition Equivalence classes that will be selected as nodes by all modes

 1. The `isInMap` [data flag](#selecting-nodes-with-the-isinmap-data-flag) is set to true.
 2. The statement title is included in the `includeStatements` [selection setting](#selecting-nodes-by-title).
-3. The equivalence class
-    - has relations
-    - and is not used in any preselected argument as premise or conclusion.
+3. The equivalence class - has relations - and is not used in any preselected argument as premise or conclusion.

 :::

 The third case may need an explanation: Relations of such equivalence classes can not be represented by edges of argument nodes, so it is important to represent them with statement nodes or they will be lost.
 In most cases you will want to include them in your map.